fabacab/wp-janesguide/trunk/readme.txt

 1. Upload `wp-janesguide.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add the widget to one of your sidebars, or place `<?php wp_janesguides_award();?>` in your template where you would like to display your JanesGuide.com award
+1. Add the widget to one of your sidebars, or place `<?php wp_janesguide_award();?>` in your template where you would like to display your JanesGuide.com award

 == Frequently Asked Questions ==